seastar105/pflow-encodec/README.md

 # Difference from paper

-I did not conduct ablations for each changes due to lack of resources.
+I did not conduct ablation studies for each changes due to lack of resources.

-- Use [Encodec](https://github.com/facebookresearch/audiocraft/blob/main/docs/ENCODEC.md) latent instead of MelSpectrogram.
+- Use [Encodec](https://github.com/facebookresearch/audiocraft/blob/main/docs/ENCODEC.md) instead of MelSpectrogram.
 - Use character-base input instead of phoneme, and GT duration as a target of duration predictor instead of MAS.
 - Use AdaLN-Zero from [DiT](https://arxiv.org/abs/2212.09748) for speaker-conditioned text encoder instead of concat and self-attention.
 - Use transformer as Flow Matching decoder instead of Wavenet blocks with AdaLN-Single timestep conditioning from [PixArt-α](https://arxiv.org/abs/2310.00426)
-- Use attention pooling instead of mean pooling to get fixed-size speaker embedding.
+- Use attention pooling instead of mean pooling to get fixed-size speaker embedding as P-Flow used in their ablation study.
-- Use conv-feedforward and GeGLU
+- Use conv-feedforward(FFT Block from Fastspeech) and GeGLU
-- Use Alibi + Convolution positional encoding in transformer
+- Use Alibi + Convolution positional encoding in transformer, from data2vec 2.0 and voicebox
 - Use null cond for CFG sampling instead of mean-pooled hidden vectors.
-- Upscale hidden vectors from text encoder to encodec latent after expanding text encoder's output

 # Credits

 - I borrowed some code from [VITS repo](https://github.com/jaywalnut310/vits), [voicebox-pytorch](https://github.com/lucidrains/voicebox-pytorch), and [fairseq2](https://github.com/facebookresearch/fairseq2).
+- This research used datasets from 'The Open AI Dataset Project (AI-Hub, S. Korea)'.
+All data information can be accessed through 'AI-Hub (www.aihub.or.kr)